-Disorderly conduct is behavior that intends to cause alarm, annoyance, or simply be inconvenient in public.
+Disorderly conduct is behavior that intends to cause alarm or annoyance in public.
 Examples of disorderly conduct include:

 Disorderly conduct is considered a misdemeanor in most cases, although state laws do vary.
-The most common punishments for disorderly conduct include fines, probation, and jail time.
-If the disorderly conduct does qualify as a felony, it is punishable by a year or more of jail time in most states.
+The most common punishments for disorderly conduct include fines, probation and jail time.
+If the disorderly conduct qualifies as a felony, it is punishable by a year or more of jail time in most states.

 Don’t underestimate the severity of a disorderly conduct charge.
 Given that disorderly conduct is almost always prosecuted at the state and/or municipal level, there are a variety of legal penalties if you are convicted.
 Charges can be filed concurrently in state and federal courts, in rare instances.